v4ndort/v4ndort/README.md

 ## Hi everyone 👋
 Wellcome,
-My name is Victor Yohan I'm from the state of Minas Gerais, Brazil 🇧🇷 and  I'm some sort of nomad
+My name is Victor Yohan I'm from the state of Minas Gerais, Brazil and I'm some sort of nomad

 ### A curious specimen 🐈
 - 🚀 Studing web Development.
-- 👨‍💻 Currently attending Information Technology Management on Instituto Federal do Sudeste de Minas Gerais.
+- 🎓 Currently attending Information Technology Management on Instituto Federal do Sudeste de Minas Gerais

 ### Get to know my skills 🐱‍👤